 Attended noise measurements were undertaken quarterly during the reporting period at N1 to the east of the quarry processing area.
 This location measures noise generated from the quarry travelling in the direction of sensitive receivers R7 and R8.
+Attended noise monitoring was also undertaken at N2 located at the south-east boundary corner from April 2020.
 The results are summarised in Table 6.17 and show compliance with the assessment criteria (Table 6.14) and are in line with the EIS predictions.